t3m8ch/aiogram-template/README.md

 # aiogram-template
-Template for creating Python telegram bots using the Aiogram library snake
+Template for creating Python telegram bots using the Aiogram library 🐍